ava-labs/teleporter/contracts/src/CrossChainApplications/README.md

 ## Getting started with an example application

-This section walks through how to build a cross-chain application on top of the Teleporter Messenger protocol, recreating the `ExampleCrossChainMessenger` contract that sends arbitrary string data from one chain to another.
+This section walks through how to build a cross-chain application on top of the Teleporter protocol, recreating the `ExampleCrossChainMessenger` contract that sends arbitrary string data from one chain to another.

 ### Step 1: Create Initial Contract